arnab-maitra/Best-Feature-Selection-of-Breast-Cancer-Diagnosis-using-Light-GBM-Approach/README.md

 Swarm plots were utilized to visualize feature patterns and identify outliers, which were subsequently removed.
 We then split the preprocessed data into training and testing sets.

+We trained the data using the Light GBM algorithm to classify breast cancer cases as benign or malignant.
+Our preprocessing and model training pipeline resulted in an impressive model accuracy of 97.07%, highlighting the effectiveness of our approach in achieving reliable breast cancer diagnosis.

  ## Future Work

+We have achieved the highest possible accuracy of 97.07% in diagnosing breast cancer using the Light GBM algorithm.
+Consequently, there are currently no further improvements or future work planned for this project.

 ## Conclusion

+The results of our study reveal that the Light GBM algorithm proves to be highly efficient and straightforward to implement when working with a diagnostic dataset.
+After removing the outliers, we found that 8 features remained, significantly contributing to the overall accuracy of the model.
+Light GBM achieved the accuracy of 97.07%.
+Hopefully, this will aid individuals in receiving early breast cancer treatment and proactively manage their lives.

+## Contributors to this Project

+1. Arnab Maitra
+2. Subhadeep Puitandi
+3. Ankita Mukherjee
+4. Arijita Roy